stonepros/stone/doc/rados/troubleshooting/log-and-debug.rst

  Logging and Debugging
 =======================

-Typically, when you add debugging to your Ceph configuration, you do so at runtime.
-You can also add Ceph debug logging to your Ceph configuration file if you are encountering issues when starting your cluster.
-You may view Ceph log files under ``/var/log/ceph`` (the default location).
+Typically, when you add debugging to your Stone configuration, you do so at runtime.
+You can also add Stone debug logging to your Stone configuration file if you are encountering issues when starting your cluster.
+You may view Stone log files under ``/var/log/stone`` (the default location).

 .. tip:: When debug output slows down your system, the latency can hide race conditions.